Day - 1

 Day - 9

-Location: Tikal - Today starts at 8am with a short taxi ride to the Belize-Guatemala border.
-Once in Guatemala, take a bus to Tikal National Park (approximately 2.5 hours).
-In Tikal there will be time for lunch (not included), before visiting the impressive archaeological site.
-Towering above the jungle of the Tikal National Park, the five granite temples of Tikal are an imposing sight and one of the most magnificent Mayan ruins.
-Hidden in the jungle growth is a maze of smaller structures waiting to be explored.
-The energetic can climb to the top of the ruins for spectacular views over the canopy and you may even spot toucans, macaws and other colourful birds.
+Location: Tikal National Park - Rise and shine for an 8 am taxi ride to the Belize-Guatemala border.
+Once you've crossed over, board a bus to Tikal National Park.
+Here, there will be time to buy lunch before visiting the impressive archaeological site.
+Towering above the jungle, the five granite temples of Tikal are an imposing sight and one of the most magnificent Maya ruins.
+Hidden in the evergreen forest is a maze of smaller structures waiting to be explored.
+The energetic can climb to the top of the ruins for spectacular views over the canopy and the chance to spot toucans, macaws and other colourful birds.
 Choose to explore on your own or pay a little more for a guided tour (or maybe see the site from above on an optional zip-line ride).

 Day - 10